binarydevelop/Obsidian-study-vault/System Design/LLD/LLD Basics 01 — Thinking in Objects & Responsibilities.md

 ```

 Key idea:
 - `Car` does NOT create `Ticket`
 - Responsibility belongs to `ParkingLot`
 ---

 ## 8. Encapsulation (Why It Exists)

 Encapsulation means:
 - Internal state is hidden

-- Only valid operations are allowed
+- Only valid operations are allowe
 ### Example

 ❌ Bad:
 ```java
 ticket.entryTime = -100;
 ```